nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 Application states
 ==================

-The following diagram shows the application states for the connection to the network and the Pelion Device Management Portal.
+The following diagram shows the application states for the connection to the network and Pelion Device Management Portal.

 .. figure:: /images/pelion_client_states.svg
    :alt: Application states